Our Products

 Printing and Packaging

-Print shops have been buying vane compressors for so long that some of the older Heidelberg and Komori press operators just assume they go together, the way offset presses go with alcohol-based dampening solution.
+Print shops have been buying vane compressors for so long that some of the older Heidelberg and Komori press operators just assume they go together.
 Ask them why and most will say something about "steadier air" without being able to explain the mechanism.
-The mechanism is that multiple compression cells working simultaneously at different phase angles produce air with almost no pulsation.
-After a receiver tank, the pressure ripple is functionally flat.
+Multiple compression cells working simultaneously at different phase angles produce air with almost no pulsation.
+After a receiver tank, the pressure ripple is flat.

-The press side of the equation is sensitive in ways that are not obvious from the outside.
 Sheet-fed offset presses use pneumatic suction feeders, air-driven sheet transfer on impression cylinders, and air curtains around UV curing stations.
 A 0.1 bar fluctuation at the feeder head can cause a misfeed that jams the press, kills the run, and requires manual clearing.
 Registration errors between color stations have been traced to supply pressure variations smaller than what most people would consider significant.
+A four-color job running at 12,000 sheets per hour loses money fast when the press jams, and a run of 50,000 sheets with registration drift might have to be scrapped entirely.

 Printing and packaging application